CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 For the console-analysis-node StatefulSet, it is however possible to configure an EFS (file storage) in order to enable file sharing and thus, scale-up (ability to run more than one console-analysis-node pod, when needed).

 You will need to follow below steps, before running the initial helm-install.bat:
-- Have an EFS ready:
+- Create an EFS:
-	- Create an EFS in AWS Console
+	- Open AWS Console and go to EFS:
+		- Press _Create file system_
+		- Assign a _Name_
+		- Press _Create_
-	- In the EFS, create an Access Point:
+	- Create an Access Point inside the new EFS:
+		- Select the _Access point_ tab
+		- Press _Create access point_
 			- Name: castimaging-shared-datadir
 			- Root directory path: /castimaging-shared-datadir
 			- Root directory creation permissions
 				- Owner user ID: 10001
 				- Owner group ID: 10001
 				- Access point permissions: 0777
+				- Press _Create access point_
 - Copy the File System ID of the EFS as well as the Access point ID
 - Rename templates/ex_storage-bsfs.yaml into templates/storage-bsfs.yaml
 - Rename templates/storage-bs.yaml into templates/ex_storage-bs.yaml